 My brother Bill and I had been climbing trees when I suddenly became mesmerized by the bark of a locust tree.
 I kept touching it, examining the unusual patterns it created but when I finally looked up, everything around me had changed.
 I could still see my brother and sisters, Mom and Dad, but they were surrounded by a landscape that was now glowing, as though the light was radiating from inside each blade of grass, within each leaf and flower, up from the small stream’s shimmering treasures.
 I breathed in the fragrance as though the entire scene entered my lungs with each in-breath, and I clung to the branch in wonder.
 Apparently I had entered into some portal of peak awareness outside of time.
 I still feel energized just thinking about the gift I received from the Universe that day.

-All I have to do is close my eyes and the brilliant light show returns and again, I remember so vividly the love I felt for my family that day.
-I wasn’t a bit shy, later that day, about sharing the crayfish I found in the stream or showing my mom the unusual texture of the bark on that one tree Bill and I had climbed.
+All I have to do is close my eyes and the brilliant light show returns and again I remember so vividly the love I felt for my family that day.
+I wasn’t a bit shy about sharing the crayfish I found in the stream that day or showing my mom the unusual texture of the bark on that one tree Bill and I had climbed.
 But I said nothing about the “Vision”, nothing about the special way they had all been framed in brilliance and color and warmth.
-I never did tell them how, for an instant outside of time, the forest acoustics, its splashing-brook laughter and its wildlife rhythms, had frozen in place along with the vapors of pine and campfire.
+I never did tell them how, for an instant, outside of time, I saw everything around me with new eyes. the forest's splashing-brook laughter and its wildlife rhythms had frozen in place along with the vapors of pine and campfire.
 I was so young and wouldn’t have been able to explain it even if I had tried.
 I should have shouted at the top of my lungs that day that I knew the love my parents shared.
 I understood it.
-Perhaps that small little corner of the world was also in love with us and wanted a small child to be in on her mysterious playfulness.
+Perhaps that small little corner of the world was also in love with us and wanted a small child to be in on its mysterious playfulness.